-Frames are schema of interpretation that enable people to 'locate, perceive, identify and label occurrences within their life space and the world at large' (Snow et al in Della Porta and Diani, 2020:74).
+Frames are schema of interpretation that enable people to 'locate, perceive, identify and label occurrences within their life space and the world at large' (Snow et al. in Della Porta and Diani, 2020: 74).
 They attribute meanings and responsibilities for a problematic situation in order to activate engagement and mobilization.
-Their analysis is important to understand the relationship existing between the attribution of meaning to particular events, behaviours or actors and the development of contentious collective initiatives (including their impact) (Gitlin, 2003; Snow, 2008; Della Porta and Diani, 2020).
+Their analysis is important to

-'[Framing] focuses attention on the signifying work or meaning construction...relevant to the interests of social movements and the challenges they mount ...[it] views movements as signifying agents engaged in the production and maintenance of meaning for protagonists, antagonists and bystanders' (Snow, 2008:384; our emphasis).
+[Framing] focuses attention on the signifying work or meaning construction. . .relevant to the interests of social movements and the challenges they mount [. . .] [it] views movements as signifying agents engaged in the production and maintenance of meaning for protagonists, antagonists and bystanders.
+(Snow, 2008: 384; our emphasis)

-The frames deployed by social movements (often referred to as collective action frames) are intended not only to activate adherents but also to transform bystanders into supporters, in order to facilitate the extraction of concessions from targets and demobilize antagonists (Snow, 2008; Snow and Benford, 1988; Gamson, 2004).
+The frames deployed by social movements (often referred to as collective action frames) are intended not only to activate adherents but also to transform bystanders into supporters, in order to facilitate the extraction of concessions from targets and demobilize antagonists (Gamson, 2004; Snow, 2008; Snow and Benford, 1988).
 Journalists are bystanders of strategic importance, as they can help convert a very large number of other bystanders into supporters through their media.
 According to the 'protest paradigm', journalists typically frame protests in terms of 'law and order', associating them with illegitimacy and/or taking attention away from the issue that is being contested (see McLeod, 2007).
-They can, however, deviate from this paradigm and when they do so they can contribute to widening movements' support, validating their causes and ultimately altering the power balance in their favour (Gamson and Wolfsfeld 1993).
+They can, however, deviate from this paradigm and when they do so they can contribute to widening movements' support, validating their causes and ultimately altering the power balance in their favour (Gamson and Wolfsfeld, 1993).
 Journalists and the media are crucial in bringing the movements' disputes into the broader public sphere (Ferree et al., 2002).

-Social movements research has generally privileged the study of collective initiatives targeting the state, but has more recently started to explore the relationships between social movements and the corporate organization (King, 2008).
-In doing so, this research has privileged the practices of 'secondary stake-holders' (King, 2008), i.e. those actors (e.g. from civic and community groups) who are 'external' to the corporate organizations.
-In line with social movement studies' traditional disregard for the labour movement (see Della Porta and Diani, 2020; Però, 2014), this has overlooked the collective practices of 'primary stake-holders', i.e. workers' initiatives, in particular workers' practices in the public arena, to target the employer organization indirectly (through self-mediation and mediation).
+Social movement research has generally privileged the study of collective initiatives targeting the state, but has more recently started to explore the relationships between social movements and the corporate organization (King, 2008).
+In doing so, this research has privileged the practices of 'secondary stakeholders' (King, 2008), i.e., those actors (e.g., from civic and community groups) who are 'external' to the corporate organizations.
+In line with social movement studies' traditional disregard for the labour movement (see Della Porta and Diani, 2020; Però, 2014), this has overlooked the collective practices of 'primary stakeholders', i.e., workers' initiatives, in particular workers' practices in the public arena, to target the employer organization indirectly (through self-mediation and mediation).